What Tax Authorities See in Your Records That You Don't

 These interconnections are rarely mapped upfront.
 Founders who address one gap often discover that it connects to others — and that addressing them requires a coherent narrative across all contexts, not just a fix in one.

 The psychological weight also compounds.
+When a compliance event surfaces these gaps, the residue can persist long after the event is resolved.
+The post-notice structural clarity guide maps how to separate objective structural reality from anxiety-driven worst-case assumptions.
 Founders who become aware of documentation gaps often find that the awareness creates persistent anxiety.
 The uncertainty about what might surface, when, and from which direction becomes a cognitive burden that affects decision-making capacity in unrelated areas.

 The cost of mapping versus reconstructing

-There is a consistent pattern in structural diagnostics: the cost of understanding the documentation landscape before an inquiry is a fraction of the cost of responding to an inquiry without that understanding.
+There is a consistent pattern in structural diagnostics: the cost of understanding the documentation position before an inquiry is a fraction of the cost of responding to an inquiry without that understanding.
+The cross-border tax audit guide illustrates what a structural examination looks at — and how the presence or absence of documentation shapes the outcome.

 Seeing what an examiner would see